""

 • Earn a 3.500 GPA for all ITALIAN courses and courses counting toward the major

-• Complete at least 15 credits, taken for Honors, beyond ITALIAN 204, earning individual grades of B or better in each course.
-Of these 15 credits, 6 must come from completing a two-semester Senior Honors Thesis in ITALIAN 681 and ITALIAN 682.1
+• Complete at least 15 credits, taken for Honors, beyond ITALIAN 204 or ITALIAN 205, earning individual grades of B or better in each course.
+Of these 15 credits, 6 must come from completing a two-semester Senior Honors Thesis in ITALIAN 681 and ITALIAN 682.2

 1

-Students may be allowed to substitute two semesters of literature course work at the 600 level for the Senior Honors Thesis.
-See the undergraduate advisor in Italian.
+Students may be allowed to substitute two semesters of literature course work numbered above 600 for the Senior Honors Thesis.
+Please consult the undergraduate advisor.

 1. Demonstrate that they understand and can analyze literary and non-literary texts in Italian representing a broad spectrum of topics, time periods, and geographical regions (interpretive communication).